 - Can't find steak labeled as palomilla steak?
 You can also use thinly sliced bottom round, top round or thinly sliced top sirloin steak.
 Use a meat mallet to thin out your steaks if they're too thick, your steak should be about ¼ inch thick.

 - Don't like Canola Oil?
-Use vegetable oil or olive oil instead.
+Use vegetable oil or grapeseed oil instead.

 - Don't like onions and garlic?
 Simply omit them.